tsmx/nodejs-tutorial/README.md

 Since test frameworks like Jest normally produce their own (quite verbose) output, it makes sense to mute your own loggers when running the tests.
 To achieve this without any extensive configuration etc., simply make use of the fact that in most testing frameworks the environment variable `NODE_ENV` is set to the value `test`.

-Having that in mind, it is only two lines od code to achieve your logger being mute while running the tests:
+Having that in mind, it is only two lines of code to achieve your logger being mute while running the tests:

 ```js
 // see: utils/logging.js